Medicare Supplement & Medigap Plans for Pennsylvania Residents

 Medicare Part A and Part B, although quite encompassing, have out-of-pocket costs that you still have to pay for — that is if you don’t have the right Medicare Supplement Insurance plan.

 Medigap is a Medicare Supplement Insurance that helps fill “gaps” in Original Medicare and is sold by private companies.
-Original Medicare pays for much, but not all, of the cost for covered health care services and supplies.
+Original Medicare pays for much, but not all, of the cost of covered health care services and supplies.
 A Medicare Supplement Insurance (Medigap) policy can help pay some of the remaining health care costs, such as:

 Medicare Supplement Features